dhan16/dry-play/README.md

 # Summary

 This is a repository of various examples.
 Please refer to individual READMEs.
+Find them with:
+    find . -maxdepth 4 -name README.md